 Believe it or not, compression shorts—indeed, all compression gear—isn’t worn while working out (and after) for the joys of wearing skintight clothing.
 It’s worn because it’s proven to enhance recovery (1), and more anecdotally, provides wearers that extra oomph to push through the last half-mile of a run, or squeeze out just one more rep. I wore a dozen sets of compression shorts through heavy lifting sessions, tennis matches, soccer games, CrossFit, and plenty of runs.
-Here are the best I tested, and everything you need to know to pick the right ones for you.
+Here are the best compression shorts for men I tested, and everything you need to know to pick the right ones for you.

 - Best Overall Compression Short: Ten Thousand Compression Short, $54